Autor-Szaminfo-Kft/nodejs-boilerplate/readme.md

 # Boilerplate for NodeJS Express REST API projects using Sequelize ORM

 ## Boilerplate content
-- my folder structure to keep project source code maintanable
+- my folder structure to keep project source code maintainable
 - basics settings of Sequelize ORM
 - MySQL driver as a dependency
 - setupdb npm command for re-generate the database with the migrations and seeders